Johnkideys/FarmGo/README.md

 # FarmGo

+FarmGo is an e-commerce website that connects local producers directly with consumers for the Piedmont region in Italy.
+It was a MSc group project where the aim was to learn how to create a website using Flask.

 The design is a Model-View-Controller software pattern.
 The controller interacts with our flask package, the View is facilitated by the Jinja2 template and the Bootstrap framework,